microsoft/promptflow/docs/how-to-guides/develop-a-prompty/index.md

 ```

 ## Load a prompty
-User can override the configuration in the model during load prompty.
+prompty are designed with flexibility in mind, allowing users to override the default model configuration during the loading process.

 ::::{tab-set}
 :::{tab-item} Azure OpenAI